-A great deal of information in the vGRF signals can be used for the analysis and characterization of gait.
-The vGRF signal can determine the importance of its spatiotemporal characteristics, such as swing phase, stance phase, and stride time, for clinical purposes.
+A great deal of information in the vGRF signals can be used to analyze and characterize gait.
+For clinical purposes, the vGRF signal can determine the importance of its spatiotemporal characteristics, such as swing phase, stance phase, and stride time.
 A TF transform has been applied to gait signals to extract two transient TF features.
 Therefore, we decided to extract instantaneous frequency (IF) and spectral entropy (SE) as features.
 IF provides insights into the time-varying frequency components of signals, while SE quantifies the complexity and distribution of energy across different frequency bands.